jkupchanko/BlockchainTechPortfolio/README.md

 A test (getLatestPrice should return a value) checks if invoking the getLatestPrice function successfully returns a BTC/ETH price value.
 The value returned should be greater than 0.
 In summary, the Oracles project serves as a bridge to access the latest BTC/ETH exchange rate using Chainlink oracles and presents this data to users via a simple web interface.
 It also includes tests to ensure the contract's correct operation.

+**Key Generation & Ethereum Address Processing**

+**Library Dependencies**
+crypto: Used for cryptographic functions.
+elliptic: Provides functionalities for using Elliptic Curve Cryptography.
+keccak256: Cryptographic hash function used in Ethereum.
+Private Key to Public Key Conversion
+The script initializes with the secp256k1 elliptic curve, which is the curve Ethereum uses.
+Given a private key, it creates a key pair.
+The public key is generated from this private key.
+Ethereum Address Generation
+Ethereum addresses are derived by hashing the public key with keccak256 and then taking the last 20 bytes of this hash.

+**Private Key Generation:**
+This section of the code randomly generates a 32-byte private key.
+React Frontend: Wallet Transaction Interface

+**State Management:**
+The React component MyComponent manages various states such as address, privateKey, transferAddress, amount, error, transaction details (nonce, gasPrice, gasLimit, toAddress), and feedback messages (checkStatus, deployStatus).

+**Inputs & Data Binding:**
+The user provides their Ethereum address, private key, recipient's address, and the ETH amount they wish to transfer.
+The provided data gets bound to the component's state, enabling interactive functionalities.

+**Transaction Checking & Sending:**
+The handleCheck function checks a transaction's details based on user inputs.
+The handleDeploy function sends the transaction to the Ethereum network.
+Both methods interact with external utility functions (checkTransaction, sendTransaction) imported from WalletLogic.js (not provided in the code you shared).

+**Rendering & User Feedback:**
+The component displays various feedback messages based on the transaction's status or errors.
+It also showcases a user's transaction details such as nonce, gas price, gas limit, and recipient address.

+**Main App Rendering:**
+The App component wraps the MyComponent and serves as the main entry point for the wallet interface.
+It renders the entire wallet interface with the title "BlockPulse Wallet".

+**Summary:**
+Your code provides functionalities for Ethereum key and address generation, along with a wallet interface to check and deploy transactions to the Ethereum network.
+This seems to be a foundational building block of an Ethereum-based wallet application.